WSUReuther/SuperManual/docs/04_digitization.md

     SharePoint: Teams and Depts > Reuther Library > Committees and Teams > Collections Team > Priority  Lists > Digitize_Priorities

 ### File Creation
+1. Scan to PDF for most quick turn-around applications, which includes scanning for access purposes and for answering most remote reference material requests
+    a.
+300 or 400 dpi is sufficent
+    b. scan to color unless otherwise specified
+    c.
+Try to maintain one pdf per folder ratio
+    d.
+When folder contains an excessive number of scans, then split PDF into multiple obects while attempting top maintain natural divisions found in source materials
-1. Scan to PDF unless scanning to TIFF for preservation purposes (e.g., material is in poor conditions and needs to be preserved).
+2. Scan to TIFF for preservation purposes, i.e. material is in poor conditions, to create a primary or "master" copy, as a part of a project specification
+    a.
+600 dpi is typical
+    b. scan to grayscale or color -- 8 and 16 bit is typically sufficent (higher bit depths ought to be reserved for still images, photo negatives, slides, etc.)
+    c.
+Both LZW and ZIP compressions are acceptable on TIFF captures for manuscript materials; ZIP is preferred for its superior algorithm; Do NOT use LZW with 16 bit or higher settings
+    d.
+Try to maintain one TIFF file per scan; Avoid using Muti-page TIFF
-2. File name follows this convention:
+3. File name follows this convention:

     **Accession#_Part#_Series#_Subseries#_Box#_Folder#_Item#**